Know Your Two-wheeler Brand: Honda India

 From forming multiple alliances to being a standalone brand, here’s how Honda made its journey in India

-In the mid-1980s, the two-wheeler business in India was booming with products from diverse companies like TVS-Suzuki and Kawasaki-Bajaj among others.
+In the mid-1980s, the two-wheeler business in India was booming with two-wheelers from diverse companies like TVS-Suzuki and Kawasaki-Bajaj among others.
 Back then, it was a common trend for many Japanese companies to seek partnership with Indian manufacturers to operate on our shores.
-The Japanese were known to have sound engineering expertise and the fledgling Indian companies needed their assistance to grow the business.
+The Japanese were quite popular for their sound engineering expertise and the fledgling Indian companies needed their assistance to grow the business.
 Honda knew there’s a big potential in the country because the growing economy and population meant big capitalistic opportunities.

 In 1984, Honda teamed up with Hero MotoCorp, which back then was called Hero Cycles.
-The new joint venture was called Hero Honda Motors Ltd., and the first product that came out of this marriage was the Hero Honda CD 100.
+The new joint venture was called Hero Honda Motors Ltd. The maiden two-wheeler that came out of this marriage was the Hero Honda CD 100.
 At that time, the CD 100’s reliability and fuel efficiency were ages ahead of its competition because most of the two-wheelers in the market were less advanced two-strokers.
-Honda’s technological upper hand reflected in the bike’s demand too, as Honda made one lakh units in just two years!
+Honda’s technological upper hand reflected in the bike’s demand too, as in just two years, Honda managed to make one lakh units!

 The birth of the Activa, Unicorn & CB Shine:

 Honda’s alliance with Hero waxed and waned, so in 1999, the Japanese brand set up a wholly-owned subsidiary called Honda Motorcycle And Scooter India.
 However, the company wasn’t active until the turn of the century.
 In 2001, its first product, the Activa, rolled out of its factory doors.
 The Activa’s neutral styling and reliable, refined engine made it an instant hit in the scooter segment.
-In fact, Honda recorded a massive sales tally of 55,000 units in its debut year!
+In fact, Honda managed to sell a whopping 55,000 units in the first year!
 By 2003, the Activa's cumulative sales figure crossed the 5 lakh mark.
 It was indeed a bold decision for Honda to introduce an automatic scooter in a market that was still dominated by geared scooters and motorcycles.

 The following year witnessed the arrival of the Unicorn 150 which marked Honda’s foray into the 150cc segment.
 The Unicorn too became a favourite amongst commuters thanks to its refined engine and bulletproof build quality.
 In parallel, the Activa’s demand grew so high that in 2005, the cumulative sales literally doubled, breaching the 10 lakh unit mark!

 The product onslaught continued in the following year too, when the Japanese brand entered the 125cc motorcycle segment with the CB Shine.
 Both the Shine and the Unicorn had a few things in common: conservative design (yet solid build quality), efficiency, reliability, butter-smooth engine and build quality.
-Even though Honda’s products commanded a wee bit of a premium, prospective customers knew it was worth shelling out a bit more for top-notch quality.
+Even though Honda’s two-wheelers were costlier than the competition, prospective customers knew it was worth shelling out a bit more for top-notch quality.
 The Shine soon held the major share in the 125cc motorcycle segment and continues its dominance till date!